azaghal/factorio-beyond-vanilla-qol-plus/README.md

     > Access information about power production and consumption, and utilise these values in circuit network.
 Cut-off parts of the base if power production is too low, or generate alerts if power production is insufficient.

+-   Additional lighting options beyond small lamps ([Larger Lamps](https://mods.factorio.com/mod/DeadlockLargerLamp), [Solar Lamp](https://mods.factorio.com/mod/Solar-Lamp))

+    > Light up your base like never-before.
+From early-game burner-based copper lamp, over large and floor lamps, and all the way to eco-friendly (minus all the pollution requires to produce them...) solar lamps.

 ### Planning/organisation